-Business Manager Salters took office on July 20, 2015 and is still leading the Local today.
-With the 21st century constantly changing, Business Manager Salters will have to continue to address the pension and protect it as the baby boomers are retiring at a very high rate.
+Business Manager Salters took office on July 20, 2015.
+With the 21st century constantly changing, Business Manager Salters continued to address the pension and protect it as the baby boomers are retiring at a very high rate.

-Business Manager Salters recognizes the fact that education is needed to keep up with the changing industry.
-He will gradually introduce new post journeyman classes to make the membership more competitive.
-He feels that this may also gain us market share and regain work in industrial plants that we have not been in for many years.
+Business Manager Salters recognized the fact that education is needed to keep up with the changing industry.
+He gradually introduced new post journeyman classes to make the membership more competitive.
+He felt that this may also gain us market share and regain work in industrial plants that we have not been in for many years.

-Business Manager Salters keeps planning for the future.
-He is keeping constant contact with Savannah River Site officials and promoting future work for that job.
+Business Manager Richardson is continuing to plan for the future.
+He is keeping in constant contact with Savannah River Site officials and promoting future work for that job.
 The training for both Journeymen and Apprentices continues to be offered with classes in Instrumentation, Fiber Optics and Foreman training, just to name a few.

 IBEW Local 1579 Union Hall